 This document provides a step-by-step tutorial for getting your first successful (green) build on CircleCI.

-- Creating a Repository
+- Creating a repository

-- Setting up Your Build on CircleCI
+- Setting up CircleCI

 - Some basic terminal or